Daniel-Fauland/gcp-test/terraform/README.md

 ## 3. Using input variables

+(In case resource creation fails due to already existing you can destroy those resources first by following the steps mentioned in this [chapter](#5-recreate-and-delete-resources-using-taint-and-destroy).)

 In Terraform, input variables allow you to parameterize your configuration and define values that can be used throughout your code.
 Input variables enable you to make your configuration more flexible and reusable by allowing you to pass values dynamically when running Terraform commands.
 You can define and use variables by following these steps.

 1. Create a new .tf file (e.g. _variables.tf_)